 Bad weather wreaks havoc on the aviation industry year-round.
-However, winter weather’s impact on airport operations, particularly when combined with peak holiday travel in pre-COVID times, can create frequent, highly-visible disruptions.
+However, winter weather’s impact on airport operations, particularly when combined with peak holiday travel, can create frequent, highly-visible disruptions.
 Snow, black ice, and slush are just a few of the winter conditions that create difficulties during take-offs and landings, as well as for low-altitude flights.
 The degree to which winter weather impacts operations is also dependent on how prepared an airport is to deal with it.

 Making the right de-icing call